gtmans/TTGOwateringsystem/README.md

     2022-03 new perspective: ESPNOW
     Read about ESPNOW and did some tests.
 Started rewriting the code by using ESPNOW and added a lowpower client using D1 mini & capacitive soil sensor v2.0
     The lipo powered sensors in the garden will wake-up ever 70 minutes and send a message to the client and then check if message is received and goes to deepsleep.
     If not it will wait 5 seconds and retry 3 times before going to deepsleep.
+With 800Ma lipo lasting prox 50 days.
+Sample files in ESPNOW directory

     2022-4 D1 mini V3.1 with capacitive soilsensor v2.0 getting 5v from LOLIN batteryshield v1.3 (every 70 minuten in deepsleep) with 800ma lipo is no success: lasts
     only about 4 days!
 Going on with ESPNOW and reading things about LORA ...

-    2022-05 more in the readme.dd in the lorawan directory
+    2022-05 Started Lorawan server and client.
+Is working but the client stops working after some time .... more in the readme.dd in the lorawan directory